How to Create Tables in WordPress: An Easy Guide

-In the last part you will find three options: Copy Table, Export Table, and Delete Table.
+In the last part, you will find three options: Copy Table, Export Table, and Delete Table.

 So you have already created your desired data table.
-Now, you can display it to any post or page by copying the Shortcode belonging to it and ‘Paste’ it to any page or post you like.
+Now, you can display it on any post or page by copying the Shortcode belonging to it and ‘Paste’ it to any page or post you like.
 Let’s see.

 Now that you have seen how easy it is to insert table in WordPress and display them on any post or page using shortcode.

 Sometimes you may need to use a ready-made table for your website, but you don’t have any ready-made data table.
 To solve this problem, you can import data tables from different sources.